Dothan, Alabama: Media

 Dothan is served by a daily newspaper, the Dothan Eagle, a weekly newspaper, the Dothan Progress, and a blog, Rickey Stokes News.
 It has four television stations, WRGX-LD 23 (NBC), WDFX 34 (FOX), WDHN 18 (ABC) and the oldest television station in southeastern Alabama, WTVY 4 (CBS/MyNetworkTV/CW).
 WOW!, Comcast and Spectrum (formerly Time Warner Cable) provide cable television service.
 DirecTV and Dish Network provide direct broadcast satellite television, including local and national channels.
 The city is also served by several radio stations; among the oldest is 560 WOOF-AM, which went on the air as an AM station in 1947; 99.7 WOOF-FM went on the air in 1964.
-As of 2020, the radio formats in Dothan are top 40/CHR/pop (106.7 WKMX), adult contemporary (107.7 W299BX, 99.7 WOOF-FM), classical (88.7 WRWA), Christian (94.3 WIZB), rock (100.5 WJRL-FM), classic hits (102.5 WESP), country (95.5 WTVY-FM, 105.3 WECB), rap/hip hop/urban (700/105.9 WARB/W290DG), urban adult contemporary (93.1 WBBK-FM), talk radio (103.9 WDBT), and sports (560/101.1/107.1 WOOF-AM/W261AT/W296DQ).
+As of 2020, the radio formats in Dothan are top 40/CHR/pop (106.7 WKMX), adult contemporary (107.7 W299BX, 99.7 WOOF-FM), classical (88.7 WRWA), Christian (94.3 WIZB), rock (100.5 WJRL-FM), classic hits (102.5 WLDQ), country (95.5 WTVY-FM, 105.3 WECB), rap/hip hop/urban (700/105.9 WARB/W290DG), urban adult contemporary (93.1 WBBK-FM), talk radio (103.9 WDBT), and sports (560/101.1/107.1 WOOF-AM/W261AT/W296DQ).
 Dothan Magazine offers a bimonthly, people-focused viewpoint of the Dothan area keeping readers up to date on the latest community events, trends and issues.
 Archived issues of Dothan Magazine are online.

 Sports

-Dothan hosted minor league baseball teams from 1915 to 1917 (AL-FL-GA League and Dixie League) and from 1936 to 1962 (AL-FL League, GA-FL League and AL State League).
-Teams were known at varying times as the Boll Weevils, Browns, Rebels, Cardinals and Phillies.
+Dothan hosted minor league baseball teams from 1915 to 1917, with the Dothan team (AL-FL-GA League and Dixie League) and from 1936 to 1962 (AL-FL League, GA-FL League and AL State League).
+Teams were known at varying times as the Boll Weevils, Dothan Browns, Rebels, Cardinals and Phillies.
 Major League affiliations were maintained in later years with the St. Louis Cardinals and the Philadelphia Phillies.
 All teams played at the "D" league level, a defunct minor-league classification that represented the entry or "rookie" level in the minors.
 Ballparks included Baker Field, City Park, Stadium Park, Jill Alexander Miracle Field and the Wiregrass Memorial Stadium.

 The city served host to the Ultimate Fighting Championship on February 7, 1997, at the Dothan Civic Center Arena.

 Dothan was selected as one of 11 Alabama sites for a course on the Robert Trent Jones Golf Trail.

 In 2007–10, Dothan was recognized as part of the "Playful City USA" initiative by KaBOOM!, created to honor cities that ensure that their children have great places to play.